 of guys like you in this town.
 THAT'S why!

 Whether he went on with the diary, or whether he did not go on with it, made no difference.
 The Thought Police would get him just the same.
 He had committed— would still have committed, even if he had never set pen to paper— the essential crime that contained all others in itself.
 Thoughtcrime, they called it.
 Thoughtcrime was not a thing that could be concealed forever.

-"And a crime is a crime.
+A crime is a crime.
 You gotta understand—humans, we all bend the rules a little.
-Not [the Tha'latta].
+Not them.
 One of them breaks a rule, he's gonna break them all.
 Defective.
-They got no concept of being just a little bad."
+They got no concept of being just a little bad.

 The sheriff has asked me to read off the punishments for breaking each of her two-hundred and twenty-three laws, but I figured I'd save everyone some time and just say this: DEATH.
 The punishment for everything is death!
 So please, keep your head down and be cool!

 This is the first execution to be held under the new law passed by the board of legislators that extends capital punishment to traffic offences.
 Francis Narrows (?) is about to pay the ultimate price for making an illegal left turn.
 Beside me is Lorraine Newbound, head of the Miami chapter of the League Against Non-Capital Punishment.
 Now, Ms. Newbound, you are of course in favor of this new law.
 Ms. Newbound:

 Absolutely.
 I just wish they would go one step further and include non-moving violations.
 TV announcer:

 Well, a crime is a crime.
 Why should we pay good money for jails just to keep criminals alive?
 Death to all crooks! (smiles in joy)

 There is no sin greater than another in God's eyes.
 He sees a lie and a homicide the same way.